 4. Click on your assignment to view comments/feedback.

-Alternative Viewing of Feedback on Assignments
+Alternative Viewing of Assignments requesting Further Feedback

 Should you believe that your grade in a module is incorrect, you can have the grade rechecked.